fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: fire_type
     :type: float

-    Indicate the type of design fire selected for the iteration.
+    The type of design fire being selected for the iteration.
+See :py:data:`fire_mode`.

     | 0: Parametric fire
     | 1: Travelling fire
     | 2: Parametric fire (DIN)

+.. py:data:: extinction
+    :type: float

+    .. versionadded:: 0.1.3

+    [:math:`s`] Fire extinction time.

+    | For :py:data:`fire_type` 0 the extinction time is currently not determined.
+    | For :py:data:`fire_type` 1 the extinction time is determined at the back face of the travelling fire reaching the end of the room.
+    | For :py:data:`fire_type` 2 the extinction time is determined as the variable :math:`t_{3,x}` in J. Zehfuss and D. Hosser [1]_.

 .. py:data:: solver_steel_temperature_solved
     :type: float